soto-nicole/sem-coursework/use-cases/use-case-23.md

 ## MAIN SUCCESS SCENARIO

-1. Advertising Designer receive a request to find the targeted demographic for the company to effectively develop taylor-made and relatable advertising campaigns.
+1. Advertising Designer receive a request to find the targeted demographic for the company to effectively develop tailor-made and relatable advertising campaigns.
-2. Advertising Designer extracts population data for people living within cities and outside the cities in a continent.
+2. Advertising Designer extracts population data for people living within cities and outside the cities in each continent.
-3. Advertising Designer recommends advertisement strategies designed to appeal the urban and rural populations from a continent.
+3. Advertising Designer recommends advertisement strategies designed to appeal the urban and rural populations from each continent.

 ## EXTENSIONS